 Either I’m crazy or Trump is not extreme.
 Far from it.
 Despite the fact he is constantly compared to Adolf Hitler his platform should be somewhat familiar to Americans.
 Trump’s actual policies are bipartisan, supported by the majority of US states and are largely currently in place.
 From immigration to mosque surveillance to torture, Donald Trump is actually mainstream.

 By most political measures I am a liberal.
 A drugs-should-be-legal-focus-on-rehab-not-prison type of liberal.
-A Bernie liberal.
 A liberal who can’t understand trillions for war but not for health care or education.
-I am obligated to defend Donald Trump, not to support him, but to rather highlight the uncomfortable truth about how Trump-esque America really is.
+I am obligated to defend Donald Trump, not to support him, but to rather highlight the truth about how Trump-esque America really is.
 Or conversely, to show how non-liberal America is.

 Many of his criticized polices revolve around immigration: building a wall across the border with Mexico, deporting illegal immigrants and a temporary ban on Muslims from entering the US, including refugees.
 However, none of these policies should shock America’s moral conscious.